vectordotdev/vector/docs/highlights/2020-10-27-metrics-sources.md

 inputs = ["host_metrics"]
 ```

 Tada!
 One agent for all of your data.
-Check out the docs for more details.
+Check out the [docs][docs] for more
+details.

+## Switching from another metrics agent?

+We'd love to chat!
+We're eager to unblock the transition.
+If Vector is missing
+a metrics integration or feature, [chat with us][chat].
+We are working closely
+with a number of organizations to assist with this transition.

 [apache_metrics_source]: ...
 [mongodb_metrics_source]: ...